IDoUseLinux/PyQuCryptor/README.md

 # PyQuCryptor
 PyQuCryptor is an encryption software written in Python that is designed to be resistant to post-quantum cryptoanalysis.
-This app somehow ranked 3rd in the congressional app challenge and lost to 2 (Yes, 2 as in 1 + 1) app written in scratch.
 This app follows the KISS philosphy, Keep It Simple, (because I'm) Stupid.
+This app is a submission for the Congressional App Challenge (ranked 3rd in HI-01), and the RISE Global Challenge.

 # TL;DR
 PyQuCryptor is supposed to be very easy to use and remain relatively secure.
 AES-256-CTR is the cipher used to encrypt the files.
 The encryption keys are encrypted with AES-256-CTR again but this time with a key derived from the user generated password.
 This is a project for the Congressional App Challenge, but unlike **most** people with their apps for the challenge, I actually plan to support this for as long as possible.
 (This is obviously for my colledge resume.)